James W. Huston (author): Naval career

-After a year of flight training in Pensacola, Florida and a year of F-14 Tomcat training at Naval Air Station Miramar, California, he became an F-14 Naval Flight Officer and was assigned to fighter squadron VF-84—nicknamed the Jolly Rogers—based in Virginia Beach, Virginia.
+After a year of flight training in Pensacola, Florida, and a year of F-14 Tomcat training at Naval Air Station Miramar, California, he became an F-14 Naval Flight Officer and was assigned to fighter squadron VF-84—nicknamed the Jolly Rogers—based in Virginia Beach, Virginia.
 The unit flew off of the USS Nimitz, one of the largest warships in the world and the first of the Nimitz class of nuclear-powered aircraft carriers.
 VF-84 participated in the making of The Final Countdown, a 1980 movie starring Kirk Douglas and Katharine Ross.
 Huston flew in many of the film's flight scenes, and directed others.
 He was selected to attend the elite Navy Fighter Weapons School, popularly known as TOPGUN, and graduated in 1978.
-After his tour with VF-84, Huston taught Seapower and Maritime Affairs at The Citadel, The Military College of South Carolina, from 1980-1981.
+After his tour with VF-84, Huston taught Seapower and Maritime Affairs at The Citadel, The Military College of South Carolina, from 1980 to 1981.

 Legal career

 In 1981, Huston resigned from active duty in order to attend law school at the University of Virginia.
-After graduating in 1984, he moved to California to join San Diego-based law firm Gray Cary Ames & Frye, and began flying in the Navy Reserves out of NAS Miramar.
+After graduating in 1984, he moved to California to join San Diego–based law firm Gray Cary Ames & Frye, and began flying in the Navy Reserves out of NAS Miramar.
 After a few years, he transferred into the Naval Intelligence Reserves, where he remained—monitoring intelligence reports and briefing personnel when called upon—until retiring as a Commander in 1997.
 He was elevated to partner at Gray Cary Ames & Frye in 1990, and led the firm's tort and product liability practice group.
 Huston joined the international law firm Morrison & Foerster as a partner in May 2004.
 He was the chairman of the firm's trial practice group, and has been involved in numerous high-profile cases.
 On September 2, 2010, Huston was named one of the top ten product liability litigators in the country by the legal newswire Law 360.